yogsototh/Scratch/content/html/en/blog/2010-10-26-LaTeX-like-macro-and-markdown.md

 begindiv(intro)

-<%= tldr %> I made a simple macro system for my blog.
+%tldr I made a simple macro system for my blog.
 Now I juste have to write %<span></span>latex and it show as %latex.

 enddiv